jeffpeterson/lita/src/lita/docs/Ideas.md

 # Language Ideas

-Some distinction between checking if a value is empty and checking if it's falsy.
+Some distinction between checking if a value is empty and checking if it's falsey.
 I think a postfix `?` would make sense for one of those operations.

 Some form of optional chaining.
 This could be implemented on `nil`:
 `nil.foo.bar //=> nil`. `!` could be used to prevent this: